ArminJo/Arduino-BlueDisplay/README.md

 ![Sloeber settings](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/pictures/SloeberDefineSymbols.png)

 # Display Unicode characters with `setCharacterMapping()`
 if we want to use special characters to display, we face the problem, that we can only send ASCII codes to be displayed.
-But fortunally the ASCII code table has at least 128 "unused" entries between 0x80 and 0xFF, normally used for the local codepage.<br/>
+But fortunately the ASCII code table has at least 128 "unused" entries between 0x80 and 0xFF, normally used for the local codepage.<br/>
 But with `setCharacterMapping(<ASCII_value>, <UTF16_value>)` you can modify this codepage, i.e display the character <UTF16_value> if you send <ASCII_value>, which has to be between 0x80 and 0xFF.<br/>
 Since the 2. parameter for setCharacterMapping is 16 bit, you cannot use characters whose Unicode code is higher than 0xFFFF like the electric light bulb (U+1F4A1 from https://www.fileformat.info/info/unicode/char/1f4a1/index.htm).